Last Updated: 10/26/22 | October 26th, 2022

 5. Be careful on the Desert Highway – Highway 15, which runs north to south through Jordan, is one of the main routes between Amman and other centers, like Aqaba.
 There have been occasions when the highway is closed because of unrest in Ma’an in the south, and other parts are blocked from time to time.
 Check the local news for any closures and always follow police instructions.

 6. Buy travel insurance – Whenever and wherever you travel, you should always have an appropriate level of travel insurance, since you never know when something can go wrong.
 Buy travel insurance when you book your trip to help you out of an emergency or to compensate you for theft or injury.
 I never leave home without it.
+You shouldn’t either.

-Is the tap water safe to drink in Jordan?
+Is the Tap Water Safe to Drink in Jordan?

-Are there any scams in Jordan?
+Are There any Scams in Jordan?

 Like most countries, there are a few scams you’ll want to be aware of when visiting.
 The most common scams involve taxi drivers overcharging you or taking you on a longer route, shop owners telling you that handicrafts are made locally when they are not, and shop owners selling “antiques” that are just cheap replicas.